bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/monitor.rst

 Performance
 ^^^^^^^^^^^

-Statistics
+Process Execution
-""""""""""
+"""""""""""""""""

-The **Statistic** view allows you to activate and analyze the :ref:`process-element-performance` statistic.
+The **Process Execution** view allows you to activate and analyze the :ref:`process-element-performance` statistic.

 You can start, stop, clear or refresh the statistic, or export it to an Excel file.
 Note: by default not all available columns are shown.
 Use the configure columns button right to the search box to show or hide the columns.